• Subscribe to My Feed or Get Email UpdatesSubscribe to My Feed or Get Email Updates

 I think you highlight some important dynamics.
-First, when we feel vulnerable and need to protect ourselves, we can collude with an industry or organizational culture that doesn't respect us or serve our interests.
-That may be the best choice, given the context--but it also insures that the culture won't be challenged and won't change.
-So the question is then: Even (and especially) when we feel vulnerable, are there any small steps we can take to shift the culture around us so that we're not forced to act inauthentically in order to insure our self-preservation?
-(The answer may well be "No"--but it's still important to ask the question.)
+First, when we feel vulnerable and need to protect ourselves, we can collude with an industry or organizational culture that doesn’t respect us or serve our interests.
+That may be the best choice, given the context–but it also insures that the culture won’t be challenged and won’t change.
+So the question is then: Even (and especially) when we feel vulnerable, are there any small steps we can take to shift the culture around us so that we’re not forced to act inauthentically in order to insure our self-preservation?
+(The answer may well be “No”–but it’s still important to ask the question.)

 Second, you note that "if we don't bring our emotions with us, we can't do a lot of good..."
 And I'd argue that's true in every field.
 Whenever we're seeking to build relationships, motivate others or influence outcomes (to borrow a tagline from Stanford), the ability to effectively and appropriately express our emotions is an incredibly powerful tool (emphasis intentional).

-So although at times it may be important, perhaps even critical, to manage negative emotions and not let them lead to tears, particularly for a woman in certain fields, I think it's a potentially counterproductive rule of thumb to never express those feelings--there will certainly be times when it would be very powerful to be able to access those feelings and express them, as tears or in some other, alternative form.
+So although at times it may be important, perhaps even critical, to manage negative emotions and not let them lead to tears, particularly for a woman in certain fields, I think it’s a potentially counterproductive rule of thumb to never express those feelings–there will certainly be times when it would be very powerful to be able to access those feelings and express them, as tears or in some other, alternative form.

 Finally, as your story makes clear, there are no easy answers or algorithms to follow here.
 Sometimes expressing our emotions, especially those that make us feel vulnerable, invites unscrupulous people to exploit that vulnerability.
 But I'd argue that trying to permanently seal off those emotions in a work setting 1) takes a LOT of effort, 2) often doesn't work, because we "leak" more than we'd like to think, and 3) may cause us to miss opportunities when being more open with our emotions would actually be helpful.